kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 The
 Ingress [default backend](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-backend)
 configures a backend that will respond to all unmatched HTTP requests related to that Ingress resource.
-The Gateway API does not have a direct equivalent: it is necessary to define such a routing rule explicitly.
+Gateway API does not have a direct equivalent: it is necessary to define such a routing rule explicitly.
 For example, define a rule to route requests with the path prefix `/` to a Service that corresponds to the default backend.